A Beginners Guide to Whiskey

 The taste of bourbon can have a diverse flavor profile.
 But it is usually profiled with having notes of vanilla, oak, and caramel.
 Bourbon can have a younger maturation age than most whiskeys but most often has an age of six to ten years.
 Although, if it is aged younger than four years, it is required that an age statement is put on its label.

 By law, Rye whiskey is a whiskey that has to have been made with at least 51% rye.
 Rye has a spicy flavor that tends to be a little more aggressive than most whiskeys.
-Rye whiskey is predominately made in the Northeastern United States.
+Rye whiskey is predominantly made in the Northeastern United States.
 When it undergoes the aging process, it can be labeled as a “straight rye whiskey” if it ages for more than two years.

 Canada

-Canadian whisky is comprised of two types of whisky: Canadian whisky and Canada rye whisky.
-Although they are one and the same.
+Canadian whisky is comprised of two types of whisky: Canadian whisky and Canada rye whisky, although they are one and the same.
 A couple of hundred years ago Canadian whisky distillers began to throw small amounts of rye into their spirits for a stronger rye flavor.

 What makes Canada rye whisky different from American rye whiskey is that it doesn’t require a minimum mixture of 51% rye.
 There’s only one law required for producing Canadian whisky.
 It must be fermented, distilled, and aged in Canada.
 Now let’s look at how to properly taste whisky.